How to Extract Meeting Action Items into Notion Tasks Automatically (Mac, 2026)

 • By when: the due date

-"I'll check the doc" has no owner and no deadline, so no one picks it up as their own. "★ Tanaka: revise the quote doc and send it to the reseller by Friday" works as a task precisely because all three are there.
+"I'll check the doc" has no owner and no deadline, so no one picks it up as theirs.
+"Tanaka: revise the quote doc and send it to the reseller by Friday" works as a task precisely because all three are there.
+The 30 seconds spent making it specific saves the week of back-and-forth that would otherwise happen.

-Notes in Notion, but tasks in your head or another app—that split is what creates the transcribing work and the misses.
+Notes in Notion, but tasks in your head or another app — that split is what creates the transcribing work and the misses.

 The moment you think "I'll batch-transfer these later," the odds of dropping one go up.
 When notes and tasks are connected inside the same Notion workspace, the transcribing step disappears entirely.